-How to get free SIAM membership:
+How to get a free SIAM membership:

-- Students may join online and claim free membership by virtue of their association with the chapter.
+- Students may join online and claim a free membership by virtue of their association with the chapter.
 After completing the online application, students will receive an email confirmation and a new member orientation packet in the mail.

 Note: in order to receive a free student membership, you must have a current education record in your online account and an entry in the “Student Chapter Membership” section.